 If you or your child do not meet these conditions, you must file an I-130 petition on behalf of your child with USCIS.

 Abandoning Lawful Permanent Resident Status

-If you are a lawful permanent resident (LPR) but find it difficult to meet the requirements needed to maintain status, you can voluntarily abandon LPR status and apply for a non-immigrant visa.
+If you are a lawful permanent resident (LPR) but find it difficult to meet the requirements needed to maintain status, you can voluntarily abandon LPR status.
 Although this decision should not be made lightly, some people find it more convenient to travel to the United States under a non-immigrant status than to maintain a domicile in the United States.

 In order to be able to voluntary surrender your permanent resident status, you will have to send form I-407 (completed and signed), along with your LPR card (green card) to the Regional USCIS office in Lima, Perú.